Large Language Model-Based Agents for Software Engineering: A Survey: Research Opportunities

 \textbf{Evaluation of Agents for SE.} Given the emergence of LLM-based agents for SE, it is crucial to develop comprehensive and rigorous evaluation frameworks, including (i) designing more diverse metrics and (ii) constructing higher-quality, more realistic benchmarks.

-\headfi{Metrics.} Current evaluations of SE agents primarily focus on their ability to solve specific tasks, such as measuring the success rate of agents on benchmarks such as SWE-bench.
-However, these evaluations often concentrate on the final success rate without delving into the intermediate states during the agent's workflow.
+\textbf{\textit{Metrics.}} Current evaluations of SE agents primarily focus on their ability to solve specific tasks, such as measuring the success rate of agents on benchmarks such as SWE-bench, without delving into the intermediate states during the agent's workflow.
 This lack of fine-grained metrics makes it difficult to assess why agents fail in certain tasks or to what extent they fall short.
 Given the complexity of SE tasks, failures are common, and without deeper analysis, improving agent performance becomes challenging.
-Therefore, the design of fine-grained metrics is necessary, allowing researchers to move beyond ``black-box'' evaluations and gain insights into the agent's decision-making process and failure points.